Charles Ryrie vs C.I. Scofield Study Bible: What’s the Difference?

 Study bible with notes

-Scofield and Ryrie: comparison
+Scofield and Ryrie: Comparison

-• Scofield’s Study Bible became a tremendously popular resource in his day and was used in churches and Bible schools, and he went overseas with missionaries.
+Scofield’s Study Bible became a tremendously popular resource in his day and was used in churches and Bible schools, and he went overseas with missionaries.
 As the Study Bible grew in popularity, so did dispensational premillennialism (see a summary below).

 Scofield’s Study Bible influenced many leading pastors and theologians and impacted millions of Christians who read it regularly, like Charles Ryrie.

-To understand the difference between the Scofield and Ryrie Study Bibles, it’s important to understand the differences between the men’s lives and ministries.
+To understand the difference between the Scofield and Ryrie Study Bibles, it’s essential to understand the differences between the men’s lives and ministries.
 There are more similarities than differences between the books.
 The comparison table below offers key information about each man.

 C.I.
 ScofieldCharles Ryrie